andrewpickett/advent-of-code/2025/python/day3/README.md

 This was a fun little puzzle...I actually really enjoyed it.

+And I mean, I improved my runtime by around 22 orders of magnitude!
+That deserves some type of recognition, right?!

 # Results

 |              | Exec.
 Time (ms) - Python 3.13 |     Exec.
 Time (ms) - PyPy 3.11 |